clvrai/furniture/docs/overview.md

 The code is implemented on top of [DoorGym-Unity](tttps://github.com/PSVL/DoorGym-Unity).

-### rl folder
+### method folder
-This folder contains an SAC implementation that learns to pick up a furniture part.
+This folder contains BC, SAC, PPO implementation.